 I didn’t get an email from Vera last Sunday.
-I didn’t realise this until Monday afternoon, and if Vera ever writes to me again, I’ll never tell her how long I took to notice her missing email.
-It’s unacceptable, I’ll say, Mama should have locked you in your room like she locked me in mine, shrieking, Think, Vera, think, don’t you care about somebody, anybody, something other than yourself?
+I didn’t realise this until Monday evening, and if Vera ever writes to me again, I’ll never tell her it took me a day to notice her missing email.
+It’s unacceptable, I’ll say, Mama should have locked you in your room like she locked me in mine, shrieking, think, Vera, think, don’t you care about somebody, anybody, something other than yourself?

-Then Vera would ignore me, pretending like nothing had happened and no email had been missed, like the sky this morning was last night’s sky, and I just hadn’t noticed the rain clouds in the dark.
-She would tell me about last Sunday, and how she’d spent it in Ashok’s house, she’d tell me, lying on his bed with an over-read copy of The Days of Abandonment, feeling heavy stars at the nape of her neck and at the back of her eyes because he’d brought them some drugs that were just so good.
+Then Vera would ignore me, pretending like nothing had happened and no email had been missed, like the velvet sky this morning was last night’s sky, and I just hadn’t noticed the rain clouds in the dark.
+I spent last Sunday in Ashok’s house, she’d tell me, lying on his bed with an over-read copy of The Days of Abandonment, feeling heavy stars at the nape of my neck and the back of my eyes, because he’d brought us some drugs that were just so good.
 Stop seeing him, I’d tell her, you’re ruining yourself, you’re ruining us, Papa is scared, and you have so much potential.

 What potential, Vera would laugh.
 What do we know of potential, we’re just sisters with a silent father and a mother who died because her lungs were too full of anger.

-Then we would go back to our weekly emails, me bitter, telling her she was better off away from us, and she high, writing to me in long spiraling sentences.
-They’re like tunnels, I would tell her, like the apples you peel in one continuous sheet of skin — how am I to know what you’re saying?
+Then we would go back to our weekly emails, me with a permanent bitterness on the tip of my tongue, and she high, writing to me in long spiralling sentences.
+They’re like tunnels, I would tell her, like the apples you peel in one continuous sheet of skin — how am I supposed to know what you’re saying?

 Vera’s emails always began the same way.
 Are you struggling, how is Papa, and your smoking?
 I haven’t smoked the last week (the weed doesn’t count, no?
-I don’t think it does) — we’ve fought about this before, haven’t we?
-I can see your eyes widening and your forehead knotting, now don’t go get upset that I don’t remember our fights.
+I don’t think it does) — haven’t we fought about this before?
+I can see your eyes widening and your forehead knotting; now don’t go get upset that I don’t remember our fights.
 It’s not true, and besides, we’ve always done the remembering between us.
-You know how you’ll always forget Mama’s second cousin’s sons name — Dinesh, with the fake hair — and I’ll never remember his sister’s name, the tall, grass-like one who likes wearing saris made of gold to every wedding in Mangalore — what’s her name?
+You know how you’ll always forget Mama’s second cousin’s son’s name — Dinesh, with the fake hair — and I’ll never remember his sister’s name, the tall, grass-like one who wore saris made of gold to every wedding in Mangalore — what’s her name?
 Did she really run away from home?
 You and I should have run away from home together.

-After this, Vera would talk about Mama again.
-Sometimes when you get angry I think you are too much like Mama, she’d write — remember how she would shout when we fought with her and marched into our room, slamming the door behind us?
+Then Vera would talk about Mama again.
+Sometimes when you get angry I think you are too much like Mama, she’d write — remember how she’d shout when we fought with her and marched into our room, slamming the door behind us?
 Yes, she would say, make the ceiling fall on our heads; you pay for the paint chipping off from above us if you’re so fond of such dramatic exits, and don’t you dare pull out another cigarette, I forbid it.
 But Mama had a way of dissolving into the walls when she was angry, turning them into a stunning violet and appearing inside our room a few seconds later, a loudspeaker to her lips, calling us ungrateful, demanding from the crumbling ceiling what she had ever done for her to have to deal with us, Papa included, every single day.

-The first time I tried to tell Mama that Vera and I sat on the terrace every Saturday, nothing else — I thought it would calm her down — Vera didn’t talk to me for a week.
+The first time I tried to tell Mama that Vera and I sat on the terrace every Saturday night, nothing else — I had thought it would calm her down — Vera didn’t talk to me for a week.
 She wasn’t angry, she only seemed to watch me from a distance as if through the binoculars we’d been gifted as children, always sitting opposite me, at the dinner table, the other end of our bed, the other side of our hall.
 Mama decided I was lying and locked me in my room.
-Don’t lie to me, she said, how much can you lie, don’t you care about somebody, anybody, something, other than yourself?
+Don’t you lie to me, she said, how much can you lie, don’t you care about somebody, anybody, something, other than yourself?

-I didn’t know why Vera was angry.
-Why would you tell Mama about the terrace, she asked me the next time we were there.
-We were listening to a song about Regal; we’d visit it one day, we said.
-We’d sit on the terrace of a hotel close by with no lights on, and the lights in the rooms below us would go off one by one — at nine, at ten, eleven and twelve, while Regal remained lit in perpetual blue.
+Why did you tell Mama about the terrace, Vera had asked me the next time we were there.
+We’d been listening to a song about Regal cinema — we’d visit it one day, we said.
+We’d sit on the terrace of a hotel close by with no lights on, and the lights in the rooms below us would go off one by one — at nine, at ten, eleven and twelve, while Regal, we imagined, remained lit in perpetual blue.

-Then, in her usual imposing way, Vera turned to me and said, Mama doesn’t know how to live without anger in her lungs, it’s connected to her heart; don’t you dare take it away.
+Then, in her usual imposing way, Vera had turned to me and said, Mama doesn’t know how to live without anger in her lungs, it’s connected to her heart, you’ll kill her if you take it away.

-We were seventeen, and I’d never been angry with her before.
-First she pretended not to notice, and I pretended like my stomach wasn’t snaking up to my throat.
+We were seventeen, and I’d never been angry with Vera before this.
+At first, she pretended not to notice, and I pretended like my stomach wasn’t snaking up to my violet throat.
 Then I left her upstairs and came home early.
-Papa was awake and watching the news.
+Papa was still awake and watching the news.
 A woman had been murdered in her Delhi apartment.
 A politician had been arrested.
 They’d been lovers, a policeman said, and I thought I could hear his long tongue — I wanted to hold its tip between two fingers and pull — clicking the roof of his mouth.

 Where’s your sister?
 Papa asked.